2023 New Brunsnwick Income Tax Calculator

 Retention Period – Six Years Rule

-The CRA stipulates that you retain all tax records for a period of six years, dating from the end of the tax year they relate to.
-For instance, documents from the 2016 tax year, if relevant in your New Brunswick tax calculations, require safeguarding until the end of 2022.
-However, if the tax records are for a deceased person, the period condenses to two years from the date of death.
+The CRA says you should keep all tax records for six years.
+This six-year period starts from the end of the tax year they apply to.
+For example, documents from the 2016 tax year need to be kept until the end of 2022, especially if they are used for your New Brunswick tax calculations.
+If the tax records are for someone who has passed away, you only need to keep them for two years from the death date.

 Benefits of Retaining Tax Records